Official websites use .mil

 Read a comprehensive history of defense contract management here.

-Vice Adm.
-David H. Lewis is the Director of the Defense Contract Management Agency.
-As the Director, he leads a Department of Defense agency that consists of more than 12,000 civilians and military personnel who execute worldwide contract management responsibilities, covering more than 19,500 contractors and more than $223 billion in unliquidated obligations.
+Army Lt.
+Gen. David G. Bassett is the Director of the Defense Contract Management Agency.
+As the Director, he leads a Department of Defense agency that consists of around 11,000 civilians and military personnel who manage about 225,000 contracts, performed at more than 15,000 locations worldwide, with a total value in excess of $3.5 trillion.